The General Data Protection Regulation (GDPR) came into effect on 25th May 2018 and replaced previous data protection laws in the European Union.

 If the cookie contains an expiration date, it is considered a persistent cookie.
 On the date specified in the expiration, the cookie will be removed from the disk.
 Persistent cookies may be used to remember your display preferences (e.g. preferred text size) the next time you visit.
 These cookies exist on your computer for 30 days after you have visited but they contain no private or sensitive data.

-Some cookies present on our site are not related to the University such as those that may be present on pages with embedded content from Facebook, Twitter and Instagram for example.
+Some cookies present on our site are not related to the AEC such as those that may be present on pages with embedded content from Facebook, Twitter and Instagram for example.
 The AEC does not have any control or influence on the operation of these third party cookies.
 You should check the websites concerned for more information in relation to their cookie policies.

 The AEC does not use malware, spyware, or adware in any form or fashion.